ibmresilient/resilient-community-apps/fn_rest_api/README.md

  ![screenshot: main](./doc/screenshots/main.png)

-This function calls a REST web service.
-It supports the standard REST methods: GET, HEAD, POST, PUT, DELETE, OPTIONS and PATCH.

- The function parameters determine the type of call, the URL, and optionally the headers, cookies and body.

- The results include the text or structured (JSON) result from the web service, and additional information including the elapsed time.
+The purpose of this function is to enable the ability to connect with external web services by sending REST API requests.
+The function supports commonly used REST methods such as GET, HEAD, POST, PUT, DELETE, OPTIONS, and PATCH.
+The specific details of the request, such as the type of request, URL, and other options like headers, cookies, and the request body, can be specified through the function parameters.
+Once a response is received from the service, it is presented in both text and JSON format.
+Additionally, other details about the response, such as the response status code, reason, cookies, headers, time elapsed, and links, are also provided.

 ### Key Features
 <!--
   List the Key Features of the Integration
 -->
-* Calls a REST web service
+* Make REST API requests to external web services.
+* Request body, headers and cookies now support complex structures just as nested key-value pairs and lists by JSON format.
+* Response is returned in both JSON and text format.
+* Ability to substitute sensitive information that are specified in the inputs for values that are in the app.config.

 ---